Parent Toolkit – Challenging Behaviours

 The majority of young people are sensible, responsible users of the internet, and will not knowingly put themselves at risk.
 However, the internet can be a very dangerous place: parents and students must never be complacent and, sadly, there are people out there who use very cunning strategies to put young people unknowingly at risk.

-Click on the link below to access a useful leaflet.
+Click on the link below to access another useful leaflet from Avon & Somerset Police.

 At Clyst Vale students are educated about E-safety through the ICT curriculum, Course 42 (PSHE), assemblies and one off events.

 If you have any questions or concerns please contact your child’s Head of School as follows:

 Yellow School – Miss McConnachie –

 or our Deputy Principal and Designated Safeguarding Lead – Mr Sutton